awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

    }
    ```

    AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch\.
-Using Amazon CloudWatch Events to automatically start your pipeline when changes occur is recommended and is accomplished using these steps in the CLI:
+We recommend using Amazon CloudWatch Events to automatically start your pipeline when changes occur\.
+Follow these steps in the CLI:

-   1. Open the JSON file in a plain\-text editor and modify the file by setting the `PollForSourceChanges` parameter to false\.
+   1. Open the JSON file in a plain\-text editor and set the `PollForSourceChanges` parameter to false\.
 The flag is located in the source stage of the pipeline structure\.

-      The following example shows how the parameter should look after the file is modified to disable periodic checks;
+      The following example shows the parameter after the file is modified to disable periodic checks;

       ```
       {